Tess Nikitenko

 Experience & approach

-Tess has worked clinically as a psychologist for the last three years.
+Tess has worked clinically as a psychologist since 2021 and is a board approved supervisor.
 Prior to this she was engaged in research and teaching at the University of Tasmania (UTAS).
-Tess continues to work as a casual academic at UTAS secondary to her clinical work and is also engaged in training general practitioners (GPs) on a variety of mental health topics.
+Tess loves coaching, mentoring and teaching provisional and early career psychologists, counsellors and other mental health professionals.
+She occasionally works with the University of Tasmania on a casual basis secondary to her clinical work

-Tess is highly committed to ongoing professional development and learning and has whole-heartedly thrown herself down rabbit holes developing skills in trauma therapy, such as eye movement desensitisation and reprocessing (EMDR), schema therapy, eating disorders therapies, and assessment of ADHD.
+Tess is highly committed to ongoing professional development and learning and has whole-heartedly thrown herself down rabbit holes developing skills in trauma therapy, such as eye movement desensitisation and reprocessing (EMDR), schema therapy, and other niche areas such as assessment of ADHD.

 The right fit

-Tess’ passion is working with victim-survivors of childhood sexual abuse.
-She also has a strong background in treating people with personality disorders, psychosis, eating disorders and mood disorders, as well as assessment and diagnosis of attention deficit hyperactivity disorder (ADHD) in adults and working with LGBTQIA+ and neurodivergent folks.
+Tess’ passion is working with victim-survivors of crime and trauma including childhood sexual abuse and is an approved provider of psychological services under the national redress scheme and victims' services ACT.
+She has a strong background in treating people with personality disorders, psychosis, and mood disorders, as well as extensive experience working with LGBTQIA+ and neurodivergent individuals.

 Tess is down to earth, genuine and client-centred with a sense of humour.
 She has a natural ability to build rapport, create a safe space and ensure you feel heard.

-Tess is interested in a diverse range of therapeutic skills and tailors these to your individual needs whilst ensuring alignment with evidence-based practice.
+Although her favourite framework to use when supporting clients is schema therapy, Tess is interested in a diverse range of therapeutic skills, tailoring these to your individual needs whilst ensuring alignment with evidence-based practice.

 Tess currently works with young people and adults aged 16 years and over.